PoisotLab/ms_network_prediction/manuscript.md

 environment.
 These interactions form complex networks that drive ecological and evolutionary dynamics and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-Yet, knowledge of species interactions is one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], primarily due to the tedious, time-consuming, and expensive nature of the data collection process.
+Yet, understanding of species interactions networks are one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], primarily due to the tedious, time-consuming, and expensive nature of the data collection process.